developer-friendly/blog/docs/posts/0009-external-secrets-aks-to-aws-ssm.md

 ### Authenticating to Azure

 The first requirement is to be authenticated to Azure API.
-There are more than one ways to [authenticate to Azure].
-The most common way, and the one we'll use today, is by [authenticating to Azure CLI].
+There are more than one ways to authenticate to Azure[^10].
+The most common way, and the one we'll use today, is by authenticating to Azure CLI[^11].

 ???+ example "Authenticate to Azure Using AZ CLI"